Code-Institute-Submissions/RachelHickeyPhotpgraphy/README.md

 # Bugs
-During this project the main bugs I in encountered was with the navigation.
+During this project the main bugs I encountered was with the navigation.
 See below for a detailed explanation.
 ### **Navigation Bugs:**
-1. **Bug 1-Background Color-**
+1. **Bug 1:**
      *  As I wanted to have the navigation bar to be fixed on top of the **hero** image the first bug I encountered was finding a background color for the Navigation that also complimented the hero image.
 I did not like the solid background colors as I felt that this was too harsh on the hero image.